Trends

 How this measure varies by…

-Does the proportion of people with disability who report unmet need for hospital admission vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+• Does the proportion of people with disability who report unmet need for hospital admission vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of people with disability (of all ages) who reported unmet need for hospital admission (needed to go to hospital but did not go) in the last 12 months, by Aboriginal and Torres Strait Islander status.
-In 2018, 16% of Indigenous Australians with disability who needed to go to hospital reported an unmet need for hospital admission, as did 10% of non-Indigenous Australians (please note that the proportion for Indigenous people with disability has a high margin of error and should be used with caution).
+The data in the graph and the table below show the proportion of people with disability (of all ages) who reported unmet need for hospital admission (needed to go to hospital but did not go) in the last 12 months, by Indigenous status.
+In 2018, 16% of First Nations people with disability who needed to go to hospital reported an unmet need for hospital admission, as did 10% of non-Indigenous people (please note that the proportion for First Nations people with disability has a high margin of error and should be used with caution).

 More detailed data by age group are shown in the table.